Javi00C/tfm/README.md

 pip install PyOpenGL PyOpenGL-accelerate pyrender trimesh
 ```
 ## Model setup
-The repository does not include the PPO models to execute the simulations as a way to keep it light.
+The repository does not include the PPO models to execute the experiments as a way to keep it light.
 To install the models:
 ```bash
 cd tfm/pybullet_ur5_simulations/models_pybullet
 ```
-Download and copy the models from the google drive folder into the directory models_pybullet:
+Download and copy the models from the google drive folder into the directory models_pybullet (the models zip files should be in tfm/pybullet_ur5_simulations/models_pybullet):
 https://drive.google.com/drive/folders/1ZrjiKEHYnqX1RiqKRd_8P1UFyQRoK_KA?usp=sharing

 ## Model execution